 3. M. Metrics Are Added & Interview Questions Selected

-The best way to create a Position Dashboard would be to include three to eight subject matter experts (SMEs) who have a vested interested in the success of the Position.
+The best way to create a Position Dashboard would be to include three to eight subject matter experts (SMEs) who have a vested interest in the Position's success.
 (I facilitate these types of discussions.)

-Let me walk you through how to use these goal setting guidelines by showing you how I created a performance dashboard for a client for a Technical Manager position.
-Watch this step-by-step video, now:
+Let me walk you through this by showing you how I created a client's performance dashboard for a technical manager

 If you are not open to using assessments, but want to create a template for hiring, like I mention in the video, I show you how to do this in my book.
 More info here.